 The needs for the CDBG program were established by a local government survey, public hearing, and review of prior demand.
-The top needs indicated are broad.
-They range from streets to public parks to housing for homeless to public infrastructure support for job growth.
-Based on these needs, Commerce has increased the CDBG funding percentage objective under the public facilities / infrastructure goal from the 2010 consolidated plan.
+The top needs indicated are broad and include streets, sewers, public parks, community centers, and public infrastructure support for job growth.